Sprint is not bootloader locked unlike AT&T and Verizon which the developers up to now are still finding ways to permanently root Note 4 on Sprint.

 You must have PC on this process.
 First is you have to make sure that you successfully connect to your PC.
 By doing that, the flashing will go fast and smooth.
 To do it, download your Sprint SM-N910PZKESPR USB Driver or Sprint SM-N910PWESPR USB Driver and install it.
 After that, connect your gadget and it will now be recognized by your PC.

 Copy and paste SuperSU zip file to your gadget’s internal storage.
 Remember not to extract it.
-Also, copy and paste Android 5.1.1 Custom Kernel for Samsung Galaxy Note 4 Sprint SM-N910P there and not extract it too.
+Also, copy and paste Custom Kernel to root Note 4 Sprint (for SM-N910P only) there and not extract it too.

 Unplug from PC and enter Download Mode.
 Shut it down.
 When the screen turns black, press Power, Home and Volume Down button together.
 The warning screen should appear.
 Now, press the Volume Up button to continue.
 If you are not familiar on what is happening on your screen, that is what the Download Mode looks like.